"The Hunt" Is A Social Satire With A Rich, Bloody History

 Advertisement

-Much like The Hunger Games, people really responded to the high-concept franchise: The first film, which had just a $3 million dollar budget, earned back 10 times that its first weekend at the box office, making its sequels inevitable.
-Further expanding the universe of The Purge is a spin-off TV series, which just aired its second season on USA Network.
-The next film, titled Purge and allegedly the last, is slated to hit theaters in July 10, 2020.
+Much like The Hunger Games, people really responded to the high-concept franchise: The first film, which had just a $3 (£2.4) million dollar budget, earned back 10 times that its first weekend at the box office, making its sequels inevitable.
+Further expanding the universe of The Purge is a spin-off TV series, which just aired its second season on Amazon Prime The next film, titled Purge and allegedly the last, is slated to hit cinemas July 10, 2020.

 Related Content: